SmingHub/Sming/README.md

 ### Stable

-- [Sming V4.1.1](https://github.com/SmingHub/Sming/releases/tag/4.1.1) - great new features, performance and stability improvements.
+- [Sming V4.2.0](https://github.com/SmingHub/Sming/releases/tag/4.2.0) - great new features, performance and stability improvements.

+### Long Term Support (LTS)

+- Sming V4.2.x is our LTS version which will be supported until the end of 2021.

 ### Development